 where $r_{c, t}$, $r_{g, t}$, and $r_{l, t}$ indicate the reward terms at $t$ regarding collision, goal reaching, and joint limit violation, respectively.
 The collision reward is assigned $r_{c, t} = -1$ when a collision occurs.
 The other two terms are both computed using L2-Norm.
 These reward terms are weighted by corresponding coefficients $\beta_{[\cdot]}$.
 The non-Markovian return $R_{NM}$ does not collect rewards regarding collision and goal reaching at every step, but at the end of the episode

 This setting links the reward closer to the definition of success and avoids potential reward hacking.
 The results of both simulation scenarios show that MoRe-ERL with non-Markovian rewards achieved a significantly higher performance than baselines, see Fig. \ref{fig:learning_curve} and TABLE \ref{table:multi-box}.
-A video for simulation and real-world experiments is attached in the multimedia materials.
-Parameters for RL and BMPs are selected based on grid search over the parameters space.
+A video for simulation and real-world experiments is attached to the multimedia materials.
+Parameters for RL and BMPs are selected based on a grid search over the parameter space.